Site icon She Travels Australia

 Ovolo Hotels are a boutique hotel chain with a selection of pet friendly hotels in Sydney, Melbourne, Brisbane, and Canberra.
 They are expensive but you get what you pay for.
 They provide many perks and luxurious and comfortable surroundings.

-Here are some additional dog friendly hotels in each state in Australia:
+Here are some additional dog friendly hotels for Domestic pet travel in Australia:

 Victoria